Research

 Economic outlook

 The U.S. economy remained resilient in 2024, defying recession forecasts and demonstrating its strength despite facing significant challenges.
-This growth was primarily fueled by steady consumer spending, which allowed employers to add 2 million jobs to their payrolls.
+This growth was primarily fueled by steady consumer spending, which allowed employers to add more than 2 million jobs to their payrolls.

 As the calendar turned to 2025, there was a renewed sense of optimism that consumers will continue to drive growth in the economy.
 However, the business cycle is not dead, and eventually there will be sand in the gears of this extended economic expansion.